ermongroup/cs228-notes/inference/sampling/index.md

 As a warm-up, let's think for a minute how we might sample from a multinomial distribution with $$k$$ possible outcomes and associated probabilities $$\theta_1, \dotsc, \theta_k$$.

 Sampling, in general, is not an easy problem.
 Our computers can only generate samples from very simple distributions{% include sidenote.html id="note-pseudorandom" note="Even those samples are not truly random.
-They are actually taken from a deterministic sequence whose statistical properties (e.g. running averages) are indistinguishable from a truly random one.
+They are actually taken from a deterministic sequence whose statistical properties (e.g., running averages) are indistinguishable from a truly random one.
 We call such sequences *pseudorandom*." %}, such as the uniform distribution over $$[0,1]$$.
 All sampling techniques involve calling some kind of simple subroutine multiple times in a clever way.

 In our case, we may reduce sampling from a multinomial variable to sampling a single uniform variable by subdividing a unit interval into $$k$$ regions with region $$i$$ having size $$\theta_i$$.
 We then sample uniformly from $$[0,1]$$ and return the value of the region in which our sample falls.
 {% include maincolumn_img.html src="assets/img/multinomial-sampling.png" caption="Reducing sampling from a multinomial distribution to sampling a uniform distribution in [0,1]." %}